Standing Too Close To The Golf Ball – Causes and How to Fix It

 Whether you're a relative novice looking to break 90 for the first time, or a more experienced player trying to puzzle it all together, your distance from the ball is an important fundamental.

-What Are The Effects Of Standing Too Close To The Golf Ball?
+What Can Happen When You Stand Too Close To The Golf Ball?

 Most experienced golf coaches will tell you that they’ve seen almost every way imaginable for a player to try to get the club head on the ball from a bad setup position.
 That said, there are definitely some tendencies that are more likely than others.
 Let’s take a look!